blockblastweb/blockblastweb/README.md

-# we make block blast clones.
+# we remake block blast